 Ported enclosures (either vented or bass-reflex) have a completely different characteristic than sealed boxes.

 They produce louder but much less accurate bass, so if you want to go extremely loud and see a door in your car or roof vibrating, you should choose ported bass enclosure.

 The advantage of the ported enclosures is an increased lifetime of the drivers because of better ventilation.

-It took me a lot of time and effort to isolate the whole back of the car with anti-vibration foam, and still, I could not use its full power.
+It took me a lot of time and effort to isolate the back of the car with anti-vibration foam, and still, I could not use its full power.
 Well, lesson learned…

-But what actually is the port tuning?
+But what is the port tuning?

 Port tuning is nothing else than designing the port (channel) inside the enclosure, allowing your subwoofer to strengthen specific frequencies.

-For example, when you make your enclosure and want to achieve the strongest bass at 54Hz, you have to calculate the port’s exact location and size.
+For example, when you make your enclosure and want to achieve the strongest bass at 54Hz, you must calculate the port’s exact location and size.

 Bandpass Subwoofer Enclosures

 When choosing a car subwoofer, you will find the most complicated design in the bandpass enclosures.
 In simple words, I can say that they are a combination of both sealed and ported bass enclosures.